MelissaFerriter/Tutorial/content/workflow/index.md

 ![10]

->Here you will need to fill out the product and product version that is the main focus of the issue.
+>Here you will need to fill out the product and product version.
 #### 10. Categorize the Case

 ![11]